9001/copyparty/README.md

 * path: `shibayan -bossa` finds all files where one of the folders contain `shibayan` but filters out any results where `bossa` exists somewhere in the path
 * name: `demetori styx` gives you [good stuff](https://www.youtube.com/watch?v=zGh0g14ZJ8I&list=PL3A147BD151EE5218&index=9)

+the `raw` field allows for more complex stuff such as `( tags like *nhato* or tags like *taishi* ) and ( not tags like *nhato* or not tags like *taishi* )` which finds all songs by either nhato or taishi, excluding collabs (terrible example, why would you do that)

-add the argument `-e2ts` to also scan/index tags from music files, which brings us over to:
+for the above example to work, add the commandline argument `-e2ts` to also scan/index tags from music files, which brings us over to:

 # server config